-An Indefinite Series of Discontinuous Acts is an experiential research project exploring how arts-based research methods can deepen inquiry into critical theory, wit a specific focus on emergent themes in culture studies.
+An Indefinite Series of Discontinuous Acts was an experiential research project exploring how arts-based research methods can deepen inquiry into critical theory, wit a specific focus on emergent themes in culture studies.
 Engaging the MIECAT Form of Inquiry – a phenomenological research method developed by the Melbourne Institute of Experiential and Creative Art Therapy (MIECAT) – in relation to the theses of PhD and Masters students at the Universidade Catolica Portuguesa (Zohar Iancu and Jad Khairallah), the project aims to uncover and present the potentialities of arts-based approaches to academic practice in creating and disseminating inclusive and multi- sensorial forms of knowledge.

 Phenomenology of Perception, Maurice Merleau-Ponty 1962 (174)

+An installation and research synthesis, these works explore liminality – a state of ‘in-betweenness’ – by tracing the relationship between chaos and creation, the sacred and the profane, the personal and the political.
+Merging academic research and performative practice, Zohar’s research experiments with rituals and liminal zones as significant sites where alternate knowledges are created and transformed.
 Zohar is currently undertaking her PhD in the Lisbon Consortium Culture and Performance Studies program at the Catholic University of Lisbon.
 She graduated in Psychology and Sociology at The Academic College of Tel Aviv-Yaffo.
 She also holds a Diploma of Research and Documentary Argument from the Open University of Israel, from which he graduated with Honors.
 She has a special interest in the symbolic boundaries between Academy and Art, knowledge production mechanisms and feminist theory.

 Jad Khairallah received his Masters degree of Arts and Design from Notre Dame University (Lebanon) in 2014.
 After five years of working in Interior Design, he is currently a Doctorate student at Universidade Catolica Portuguesa in Culture Studies with a research focus on the shocking visual image and its cultural influence.
 Through an interdisciplinary model, he is interested in the visual perception behind the screen, the relation it holds with its surroundings and the impact visual image has on identity.